themesberg/flowbite-svelte/src/routes/docs/components/darkmode.md

 };
 ```

-<p>Then you can use `dark:` prefixed classes to configure the styles applied when dark mode is enabled.
-For example, if you want to change the body background color from `bg-white` when dark mode is disabled to `bg-gray-800` when dark mode is enabled:</p>
+Then you can use `dark:` prefixed classes to configure the styles applied when dark mode is enabled.
+For example, if you want to change the body background color from `bg-white` when dark mode is disabled to `bg-gray-800` when dark mode is enabled:

 ```svelte example hideOutput
 <!-- src/app.html -->